Each new option in IE8 is a change to the Internet Explorer Software family since the release of IE7.

 Internet Explorer 8 also comes with Automatic Crash Recovery (ACR).

-IE8 includes a lot of new features to make your life easier.
-Additional feature information is found on the Microsoft Accessibility Tutorials (Opens New Window) page.
+IE8 includes many new features to make your life easier.
+Additional feature information is found on the Microsoft Accessibility Tutorials page.

 Lots of new Internet Explorer Software features comes with lots more things to set up properly.